 Fans Reminded Not to Drink and Drive this Super Bowl Sunday

-Posted on behalf of Janet, Jenner & Suggs on Feb 01, 2017 in Car Accident
+Posted on behalf of Janet, Janet & Suggs, LLC on February 1, 2017 in Car Accident Blog Posts

 Super Bowl Sunday is this weekend, which means millions of Americans will be attending or hosting parties and consuming alcoholic beverages.

 Unfortunately, this increases the risk of people driving while they are impaired, which can cause dangerous car accidents that often result in death or severe injuries.
 In 2015, 29 percent of all traffic deaths resulted from accidents involving alcohol impairment.
 A total of 10,265 people lost their lives in these accidents.

 Law enforcement agencies across the nation are joining forces with the National Highway Traffic Safety Administration (NHTSA) to increase awareness of the dangers of drunk driving via the Fans Don’t Let Fans Drive Drunk campaign.